 What is Self-Supervised Learning?

 Self-supervised learning is autonomous supervised learning.
-It is a representation learning approach that eliminates the pre-requisite of humans to label data, by extracting and using naturally available relevant context and embedded metadata as a supervisory signal.
+It is a representation learning approach that eliminates the pre-requisite requiring humans to label data.
+Self-supervised learning systems extract and use the naturally available relevant context and embedded metadata as supervisory signals.

 Self-Supervised vs. Supervised Learning

-Self-Supervised Learning is Supervised Learning because its goal is to learn a function from pairs of inputs and labeled outputs.
-In Self-Supervised Learning, labeled outputs are not provided explicitly.
-Instead, supervisory signals, embedded metadata, or domain knowledge available within the input is implicitly and autonomously extracted from the data and used as supervisory signals.
+Self-supervised Learning is supervised Learning because its goal is to learn a function from pairs of inputs and labeled outputs.
+Explicit use of labeled input-outputs pairs in self-supervised learning is not needed.
+Instead, correlations, embedded metadata, or domain knowledge available within the input is implicitly and autonomously extracted from the data and used as supervisory signals.
 Like supervised learning, self-supervised learning has use cases in regression and classification.

 Self-Supervised vs. Unsupervised Learning

-Self-Supervised learning is like Unsupervised Learning because no external labeling needs to be provided.
-The system learns without using explicitly-provided labels.
+Self-supervised learning is like unsupervised Learning because the system learns without using explicitly-provided labels.
 It is different from unsupervised learning because we are not learning the inherent structure of data.
 Self-supervised learning, unlike unsupervised learning, is not centered around clustering and grouping, dimensionality reduction, recommendation engines, density estimation, or anomaly detection.

 Self-Supervised vs. Semi-Supervised Learning

 Combination of labeled and unlabeled data is used to train semi-supervised learning algorithms, where smaller amounts of labeled data in conjunction with large amounts of unlabeled data can speed up learning tasks.
-Self-supervised Learning is different as systems learn entirely without using explicitly-provided labels.
+Self-supervised learning is different as systems learn entirely without using explicitly-provided labels.

-Self-Supervised learning is essential for many reasons but particularly because of shortcomings in both approach and scalability of supervised learning.
+Self-supervised learning is essential for many reasons but mainly because of shortcomings in both approach and scalability of supervised learning.